imathis/adn-timeline/README.md

 | `callback` | (function(){})          | Provide a callback function                   |
 | `render`   | AdnTimeline.render      | Provide a custom html render function         |

+Note: Setting `cookie` to false will disable cookie storage.
+This is especially helpful when testing.

 ### Configure with data attributes